lukasfkt/ubatuba-events-tracker/README.md

-# 🎉 Ubatuba Events Tracker
+# Ubatuba Events Tracker

 A full-stack web application that allows users to browse, search, and manage local events in Ubatuba, São Paulo.

 ## 📋 Project Overview

-This project provides a **responsive frontend** and a **robust backend** to interact with local events, including authentication, event categorization, and image upload features.
+This project provides a **responsive frontend** and a **robust backend** to interact with events, including authentication and event categorization.

 ## 🚀 Tech Stack